DrKryzz/DungeonMasterObjectReader/README.md

 SCK -> http://dmweb.free.fr/?q=node/884

+DONE:
-DONE: Loading and display of Graphics.dat file
+* Loading and display of Graphics.dat file

-DONE: Possible to extract Image1 files as BMP, Possible to extract Sound as SND1
+* Possible to extract Image1 files as BMP
+* Possible to extract SND1 files as WAV
+* Possible to extract RAW as DAT

 TODO: Lots